-We did not audit the financial statements of invested associates accounted for using the equity method by the Company and its subsidiaries, which were audited by other independent auditors.
+We did not audit the financial statements of invested associates as of December 31, 2023, which were audited by other independent auditors.
 The financial statements of invested associates as of December 31, 2023 were audited by other independent auditors, whose report thereon has been furnished to us, and our opinions expressed herein are based solely on other auditors.
-These investment accounted for using the equity method amounted to NT\$19,817 thousand, accounting for 0.14% of the total assets as of December 31, 2023, and the related shares of profit or loss of associates and joint ventures accounted for using the equity method amounted to NT\$(183) thousand, accounting for (0.01)% of the Company's net income before income tax for the year ended December 31, 2023.
+These investment accounted for using the equity method amounted to NT\$19,817 thousand, accounting for 0.14% of the total assets as of December 31, 2023, and the related shares of profit or loss of associates and joint ventures accounted for using the equity method amounted to NT\$(183)thousand, accounting for (0.01)% of the Company's net income before income tax for the year ended December 31, 2023.